apetrovYa/docker_ee_solution_briefs/README.md

 To build a PDF issue the command: ``make clean && make latexpdf``.

-The PDF file will be placed in the `~builds/latex` directory.
+The PDF file will be placed in the `_builds/latex` directory.

 ### Adding your own Solution Brief to this repo

-**Note: Do not modify anything in the `common` directory unless you know what you are doing and have a good reason to do so.
+**Note: Do not modify anything in the `common` directory of this repo unless you know what you are doing and have a good reason to do so.
 It contains common definitions shared by all Solution Briefs so that all share the same HTML theme, look and feel.**

 To add your own Solution Brief to this repo: